NaimAyat/UCLA_CS118/Reading2.md

   * FDM thus creates N smaller channels of R/N bps out of the single, larger R bps channel.
 FDM shares both the advantages and drawbacks of TDM:
     1. Avoids collisions and divides the bandwidth fairly among the N nodes.
     2. A node is limited to a bandwidth of R/N, even when it is the only node with packets to send
+* A third channel partitioning protocol is code division multiple access (CDMA)
+  * While TDM and FDM assign time slots and frequencies, respectively, to the nodes, CDMA assigns a different code to each node
+    * Each node then uses its unique code to encode the data bits it sends.
+If the codes are chosen carefully, CDMA networks have the wonderful property that different nodes can transmit simultaneously and yet have their respective receivers correctly receive a sender's encoded data bits (assuming the receiver knows the sender’s code) in spite of interfering transmissions by other nodes